Kathi writes about fossils and other earthly subjects, plus the natural fauna of Michigan, features in her community

 After the new river mouth construction was completed, what happened to the natural river mouth and its lighthouse?
 Well, the river water was first filled in by human intervention and nature has taken its course since then rebuilding a new dune where the rolling river once emptied.

 When you mention Oval Beach, Mount Baldy need not be overlooked.
 It's part of the largest assemblage of fresh water dunes in the world extending three hundred miles of eastern Lake Michigan coastline, sculpted 12,000 years ago by the receding glacial Ice Age.
 Since then, prevailing westerly winds and crashing waves have continued to push the sands further inland.

 The big dune called Mount Baldy, or Mount Baldhead, overlooks Oval Beach.
-Its amazing stature almost seems as if it provides protection for the sun loving patrons.
+Its amazing stature almost seems as if its providing protection for all the sun loving patrons.
 Actually, in lots of ways, it does just that.
 Sitting at its peak is a decommissioned radar tower left over from WWII.
-During the cold war era between 1956-68, it was reconstructed onto the big dune to screen planes coming over the lake that might be threatening.
+During the cold war era between 1956-68, it was reconstructed onto the big dune to screen planes coming over the lake that could be threatening.
 Today, Mt.
-Baldy with its curious looking metal structure simply provides an irresistible tourist destination.
+Baldy, with its curious looking metal structure, simply provides an irresistible tourist destination.
 From the town's side of it, there's a park with 282 stairs beginning at its base.
 Take the challenge and climb up to the top of the stairs to witness a breathtaking view.
 You'll see a marina on Lake Kalamazoo which leads your eye out to a panorama of the beach town, Saugatuck, and the encircling countryside.
 After taking in the view, take a walk through forest trails along the peak originally paved hundreds of years ago by Pottawatomie and Ottawa Native Americans.
 While trailing through the forested dune peaks, look to the west for the view of golden sandy beaches and beautiful Lake Michigan.
 Afterwards, dash down Mount Baldhead's sandy path to Oval Beach, free of charge.